Health data on the management of the pandemic: lessons for the future

 Sufficient information on the number of new infections

-The availability of information on the development of infections as well as on illnesses and deaths is of critical importance for the fight against the pandemic.
+The availability of information on the incidence of infection as well as on illnesses and deaths is of critical importance for pandemic management.
 In essence, sufficient information was available on the number of new infections to determine lockdowns and opening measures.
 The inaccuracies arising from uncertainties concerning such data were smaller than those inaccuracies resulting from the unreported number of infected persons and the delayed or corrected infection reports.
 This is the conclusion drawn by the auditors.
 However, in their report they point to numerous options to improve the set of data.

 Epidemiological reporting system provided a solid basis, the entry of data was inadequate